Executive Director & Co-Founder

 Director of Operations

-Kim Baron has been building websites professionally since 1997.
-After working for two dotcoms and on the web development team at the American Museum of Natural History, she has been freelancing since 2000.
-Kim’s strong feminist views helped her quickly develop a client base of female entrepreneurs and she continues to work with women-owned companies to develop their online presence.
-Kim recently returned to school to pursue a degree in Marketing.
-Born and raised in New Jersey, Kim first engaged in activism as a teen by volunteering for a congressional campaign.
-She has participated in multiple protest actions and marches, including protests at the Rocky Flats nuclear weapons production facility in Colorado and the March for Women’s Lives in 1989.
+Kim Baron is a website developer with experience working in multiple development environments, including two dotcoms, on staff at a prominent NYC museum, and 18 years as a freelancer.
+Born and raised in New Jersey, she first engaged in activism as a teen by volunteering for a congressional campaign.
+Since then, she has participated in multiple protests and marches, including civil disobedience actions at a nuclear weapons production facility in Colorado and the March for Women’s Lives in 1989.
 Kim is thrilled to be able to merge her professional skills with her activism through her work with Action Together New Jersey.

 Dani Pardo works in education and graphic design.
 As a history major in college, Dani has always had a strong sense of social justice, and worked for a time in social services with drug and alcohol prevention programs in New Jersey.
 Dani began her activism 3 years ago, working against the implementation of PARCC testing in New Jersey.
 She attended a state Board of Education hearing to protest the State Board’s implementation of PARCC as a graduation exit exam in New Jersey.
 Dani became increasingly more activist leading up to and following the 2016 Presidential Election, marching at the Women’s March in Trenton and providing graphic design skills to the ATNJ group.
 Dani willingly lends her time to these causes and is grateful to be able to assist in amplifying the voices of progressivism and resistance.